Battle of Košare: 26-27 April: KLA attack on Rrasa e Koshares

-During the day, Hisen Berisha drove to the Košare outpost, to meet with KLA fighters.
-At dusk, the KLA fighters split into two groups.
-KLA fighters opened fire on the direction of Yugoslav forces, in an attempt to draw fire from Yugoslav forces and identifying their positions.
-Fierce fighting continued until the morning, with the KLA claiming to have killed 47 Yugoslav soldiers, while seven were dead on the Albanian side.
+During the day, KLA commander Hisen Berisha organized an attack on Yugoslav positions.
+At dusk, the insurgents opened fire in the direction of the Yugoslavs, attempting to draw fire from their positions.
+Fierce fighting continued until the morning, with 7 dead on the Albanian side and 47 dead on the Yugoslav side.

 10–11 May: Yugoslav offensive on Rrasa e Koshares

 May began with several unsuccessful attacks by the Yugoslav Army to take back the Košare outpost.
 The attacks were made unsuccessful because of the constant artillery fire aimed at their positions.
 On 6 May, the Yugoslav Army counterattacked at Rrasa e Koshares, in an effort to halt the artillery bombardment.
 A bloody skirmish ensued, but the Yugoslav Army did not manage to take Rrasa e Koshares.
 On 10 May, the Yugoslav Army sent two T-55 tanks to help stabilize the offensive on Rrasa e Koshares.
 When the tanks penetrated the KLA's lines, they advanced over 100 meters into insurgent-held territory, but the KLA still managed to retain control of Rrasa e Koshares.
 During the night of 10/11 May, NATO bombers dropped dozens of bombs on the Yugoslav troops who had attacked KLA positions around Rrasa e Koshares.
 At least in two of these instances NATO dropped cluster bombs on Yugoslav army troops.
 In these attacks, NATO killed eight Yugoslav soldiers and one officer and managed to wound over 40.
 The KLA seized the opportunity to attack and fought the Yugoslav soldiers out of their positions and forced them back.